shreyashguptas/javia/docs/ARCHITECTURE.md

 ### Summarization

 Threads are automatically summarized when:
-- Message count reaches multiple of 20
+- **Message count == 2**: Generate initial summary after first Q&A pair (CRITICAL for similarity checks)
+- **Message count % 10 == 0**: Periodic summary refresh to keep summaries current
-- Estimated token count exceeds 3500 tokens
+- **Estimated token count >= 3000**: Summary refresh when approaching token budget

 Summarization:
+- Uses Groq LLM to generate summaries
+- Initial summaries (2 messages): Focused 1-2 sentence summary capturing main topic/question
-- Uses OpenAI GPT-4o-mini to generate 2-3 sentence summary
+- Incremental summaries: 2-3 sentence summary updating existing context
 - Stores summary in `conversation_sessions.summary`
 - Generates embedding for summary and stores in `summary_embedding`
 - Used for topic similarity detection in future thread resolution

+**Fallback Strategy**: If a thread has messages but no summary embedding, the system generates an embedding from recent messages (up to 4 messages) for similarity checks.

 ### Context Building